blackcan1122/Sonar/README.md

 <h3 align="center">Sonar</h3>

   <p align="center">
-  This is a Mix of a Raylib c++ Framework and a Pixel Art Submarine Cold War Simulator.
-This Project will be splitted into 2 different ones, one for the Engine / Framework and one for the Game.
-At a later Point, Raylib will be replaced my a custom OpenGL / Vulkan implementation.
+  Sonar is a C++ project that merges a Raylib-based engine with a Pixel Art Submarine Cold War Simulator.
+The project will eventually split into two separate repositories: one dedicated to the engine (SonarEngine) and another for the game (SonarGame).
+  Raylib is mainly used for Window Managment and Rendering and will be replaced in later versions of SonarEngine with a direct OpenGL / Vulkan backend

+This README is structured to cover both aspects of the project, including technical details, examples, and usage instructions.
     <br />
     <a href="https://github.com/blackcan1122/Sonar"><strong>Explore the docs »</strong></a>
     <br />